JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 ### Multi-page dialog

-If validation in a multipage form can be performed only on clicking the confirmation button, then:
+If validation in a multipage form can be performed only by clicking the confirmation button, then:
 * Use red highlighting for navigation elements such as tabs, menu and list items for areas that contain errors so that the user can quickly locate the error.
 * Open the first page with an error or stay on the opened page if it has errors on clicking the confirmation button.